martinmimigames/little-music-player/README.md

 We use the foreground service permission to provide audio playing while using other apps.
 We use the notification permission for displaying playback control, as we are mainly a notification based music player.
+We use the internet permission to allow for audio streaming, however such function is still being developed, and can be very buggy.

+(Latest development branch only)
+Share a url containing a media file to Little Music Player to stream it.
+Not available on f-droid or github releases yet.

 ## Branches